 The phrase “find your audience where they are” was widely incorporated by organizations.
 This saw a rise in jobs, as many companies preferred going with an in-house digital team.
 The Digital marketing agencies, that handle multiple accounts, witnessed the flood of relief with Facebook’s new ad policies and split testing models.
 While we are talking about Social Media, it would be notable to mention the revised version of Business Manager.
 Although accompanied by complexities, the Business Manager accounts enabled “almost” real-time tracking of engagement and applaud rate.

 Social Media Marketing witnessed a tremendous increase in marketing budget on Facebook, Instagram, Twitter and YouTube.
 Snapchat became the newest addition in the field.

 Quality content saw an upgrade in the form of video marketing.
 From Facebook to Pinterest, every media platform included video in its UI with the increasing consumption of video content.
-This tactics was also applied on web designs where the organizations started incorporating videos in the background as well as on the front end interface to efficiently narrate a story to visitors without being fundamentally present.
+These tactics were also applied on web designs where the organizations started incorporating videos in the background as well as on the front end interface to efficiently narrate a story to visitors without being fundamentally present.

-These were some leading trends of 2017 that influenced the marketing strategies.
+These were some leading trends in 2017 that influenced marketing strategies.
 We are rooting for new trends that will be witnessed by 2018.
 Feel free to comment if you think one or more disruptive trends got missed out in the article.